Combining Wind and Water

 • To guarantee a reliable, high-quality supply of electricity at a competitive price

-• To become a world leader in integrating wind power into a major power system
+• To become a world leader in bringing wind power onto a large power grid

 Advantages